ktorio/ktor-plugin-registry/plugins/server/com.asyncapi/asyncapi/2.0/documentation.md

-The `AsyncAPI` plugin allows you to generate and server AsyncAPI documentation for your Ktor application.
+The `AsyncAPI` plugin allows you to generate and serve AsyncAPI documentation for your Ktor application.

 ## Usage
 To serve your AsyncAPI specification via Ktor: